 These beautiful, docile animals are a joy to own.
 Of course you do not need to spend a lot of time with these cattle; they are incredibly resilient.
 We do it because it is an enjoyable thing to do - for us and the cattle.

 Miniature White Galloway Cattle are naturally docile.
 By fully developing this natural instinct, it is our hope that our cattle will live longer, happier lives.
-Our cattle that go on to be someone's loved paddock pets or a psychologist's Animal Assisted Therapy (AAT) co-worker live longer, more comfortable lives than your average cow.
+Our cattle that go on to be someone's loved paddock pets or a psychologist's Animal Assisted Therapy (AAT) co-worker live longer, more comfortable lives than the average cow.
 We believe that is a good thing, and this is what we aim to achieve for every member of our herd.

 We spend a lot of time on our calves developing loving, friendly paddock pets and AAT co-workers.